kaecius/cmis-jmeter-tool/README.md

 * Description

-  This is a CMIS benchmark using JMeter script, is modified for create documents and folder in a specified path given by  a build.properties or a .jmx file.
+  This is a CMIS benchmark using JMeter script, is modified for creating documents and folders in a specified path given by  a path property in a .jmx file.

 * Requirement